Kentropyx borckiana

 Kentropyx borckiana, commonly known as the Guyana kentropyx, is a species of lizard in the family Teiidae.
-The species is endemic to northeastern South America.
+The species is endemic to northeastern South America, as well as to the Caribbean island of Barbados.

-Geographic range
+Taxonomy

+The specific name, borckiana, is in honor of Johann Graf von Borcke (1781–1862), a major in the Prussian Army who fought in the Napoleonic Wars.
+Borcke presented a number of specimens to the Berlin Museum.
+A population of lizards on Trinidad was originally thought to be K. borckiana, but has since been identified as Kentropyx striata.

+Distribution

-Kentropyx borckiana is found in Guyana, French Guiana, Suriname, and on the Caribbean island of Barbados.
+Kentropyx borckiana is found in Guyana, French Guiana, Suriname, and on Barbados; its native status in the latter is unknown.